-- Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE 2022) and the local Kent allegations arrangements.
+- Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE 2022) and the local Kent allegations arrangements, including discussions as necessary with the Local Authority Designated Officer (LADO).
 In depth information can be found within our 'Managing Allegations against Staff Policy' and staff code of conduct policy.
-This can be found in the staff room and on Sharepoint. - Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the head (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made.
+This can be found in the staff room and on SharePoint. - Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the head (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made. - In the situation that the school/college receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extracurricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.